 What is Lillah?

-Lillah lliterally means ‘for Allah’.
-Therefore, it comprises any form of charity given purely with the intent to please Allah SWT.
-However, this charitable giving is not like Zakat which is an obligatory charity due from every Muslim on a yearly basis.
-Donate Lillah today.
+Lillah is any form of charity given purely with the intent to please Allah SWT.
+However, this charitable giving is given on an entirely voluntary basis and not like Zakat which is an obligatory charity due from every Muslim on a yearly basis.

 “O ye who believe, spend of the wealth We have bestowed upon you (in Allah’s way), before the Day comes when there shall be no buying and no selling; when neither friendship nor intercession will be of any avail.”
 (Qur’an 2: 254)